 Of the 14 categories, we found employee skills–mission match to have the strongest effect on public trust.
 In other words, employees who like their work, feel that their talent is being used well, and consider their work to be important, tend to put agencies in a better position to build public trust.10

 Figure 4 shows a scatter plot of agency scores on employee skills–mission match and trust.
-The colors of the dots represent the agencies’ mission area according to Deloitte’s retail-to-regulator (R2R) framework, which categorizes government mission areas into six broad archetypes (figure 5).11 (Read more about Deloitte’s R2R framework.)
+The colours of the dots represent the agencies’ mission area according to Deloitte’s retail-to-regulator (R2R) framework, which categorises government mission areas into six broad archetypes (figure 5).11 (Read more about Deloitte’s R2R framework.)

 We found that enforcer agencies generally lie on the lower end of the plot, indicating low employee engagement and low public trust.
 At the other end, we found that one of the retailer agencies in our sample enjoys both high employee engagement and high trust.